CrystalPea/CV/README.md

 **[Instagram Challenge](https://github.com/CrystalPea/instagram-challenge)** - a Rails web app which based on the idea of Instagram.
 It lets users sign up, post photos, leave comments and like/unlike photos.
 App was developed using TDD.

+**[Bank Challenge](https://github.com/CrystalPea/bank_ruby)** - busness logic for a bank account written in Ruby.
+I included this code because it makes me proud how much progress I made in just a couple of months.
+In November it took me a week to write a similar app.
+This one took me just over one day, is developed using TDD approach and adheres to widely appreciated design principles, like SOLID and DRY.

 **[Bowling Challenge](https://github.com/CrystalPea/bowling-challenge)** - business logic for a 10 frame bowling game which I have done in Javascript.
 App was developed using TDD.